 For students who desire to make philosophy their life work, the undergraduate curriculum offered here can be the first major step toward acquiring competence in philosophy necessary for those who would teach it, or through research and sustained reflection, seek to push forward the frontiers of human understanding.
 For most students, however, philosophy is profitable inasmuch as it can give valuable background and support for specialized work in various fields such as law, history, literature, theology, as well as the social and the natural sciences.
 In fact, students who have no intention of making a career of philosophy may very well choose to major in it as a good foundation for any career, and above all, as an excellent preparation for a richer, more human existence.
 Such students may prefer to double major in philosophy and some other field.
 A double major is quite practical, and the departments concerned will work out the details in such a way as not to overburden the students who accept this challenge.
-In any event, students may deepen their understanding of the great questions and augment their powers of reflection by electing one or more courses in philosophy over and above the general requirements of nine semester hours.
+In any event, students may deepen their understanding of the great questions and augment their powers of reflection by electing one or more courses in philosophy over and above the general requirements of six semester hours.

-To meet the College core requirement of nine semester hours in philosophy, courses should be taken in the following sequence: First course: PHL 101.
+To meet the College core requirement of six semester hours in philosophy, courses should be taken in the following sequence: First course: PHL 101.
 Second course: any other lower-division course.
 Third course: any lower- or upper-division philosophy course.
 Choices of core courses are to reflect breadth, but students are encouraged to select a third course that reflects their interests.
+Transfer students with a six-hour philosophy requirement usually take PHL 101 and any other philosophy course.